keraton/hystrix-workshop/README.md

 wrk -t10 -d360s -c10  http://localhost:8090/calculate
 ```
 * See how the dashboard changes in values and colors.
-* Try taking down your randomService in the middle of the test.
+* Try taking down your Random application in the middle of the test.
 * Try bringing it back and see what happens.

 ## Exercise 3 - Turbine